-From "I have more than you!"
-To depression
+From "I have more than you!" until depression

-This effect worsens if you not only keep the results to yourself but also share them with others.
-Of course you can give each other tips in this way, which may help in self-optimization.
-But in the end, just when you compare clearly numbered numbers, it's just about one thing: the question "who has more?"
+This effect gets worse if you not only keep the results to yourself, but also share them with others.
+Of course, you can also give each other tips in this way that may help with self-optimization.
+But ultimately, especially when you compare numbers that are clearly quantifiable, there is only one thing: The question "Who has more?"
 We already know this competitive thinking from other social networks.

-Now, the desire to compare with others may be something deeply human.
-In other words, competition is stimulating the business.
-Behind numbers seem to be clear statements.
-How meaningful they are, however, is rarely questioned.
-And many can be put under pressure by the constant Vergleicherei in social networks.
-This is like in this "My House, My Car, My Boat" ad: Who celebrates the most parties, has the most friends or climbs the most 8000ers?
-In the US, this has already created a new clinical picture, the Facebook Depression.
-It deals with people who have fewer friends in social networks than others and thus feel inferior.
+Now the desire to compare yourself with others may be something deeply human.
+In other words: competition stimulates business.
+There seem to be clear statements behind numbers.
+How useful they are, however, is rarely questioned.
+And many can be put under pressure by constant comparison in social networks.
+It’s like this “My House, My Car, My Boat” advertisement: who celebrates the most parties, has the most friends, or climbs the most 8000-meter peaks?
+In the United States, this has already created a new clinical picture, the Facebook depression.
+It treats people who have fewer friends in social networks than others and who feel inferior as a result.